crunkdevs/predictor/docs/OVERDUE_EXPLAINED.md

 ---

-## 4. Smart Overdue – The “Brains”
+## 4. Smart Overdue – The "Brains"

 Smart Overdue is run **after** the pattern-specific pool logic and **before** the final generic fill.

-- Uses the same gap threshold (≥ 40) but requires:
+### Funnel-Based Filtering System

+Smart Overdue uses a three-stage funnel to narrow down overdue candidates before scoring:

+1. **Generate Overdue Candidates:**
+   - Collects all numbers with gap ≥ 40 (excluding Red/Orange)
-  - At least 6 global overdue candidates.
+   - Requires at least 6 global overdue candidates to proceed

+2. **Funnel 1: Color Match**
+   - Filters candidates to only those matching the last result's color
+   - If this yields zero candidates, falls back to the full overdue candidate list

+3. **Funnel 2: Size Match**
+   - From the previous funnel's output, filters to only those matching the last result's size (small/big)
+   - If this yields zero candidates, falls back to the previous funnel's output

+4. **Funnel 3: Parity Match**
+   - From the previous funnel's output, filters to only those matching the last result's parity (odd/even)
+   - If this yields zero candidates, falls back to the previous funnel's output

+5. **Historical Scoring:**
+   - Only the candidates that survive the funnels are evaluated using historical stats
+   - Each candidate must have:
-  - Each candidate to have ≥ 10 historical “overdue hits” in the same previous-color context.
+     - ≥ 10 historical "overdue hits" in the same previous-color context
-  - Success rate ≥ 40%.
+     - Success rate ≥ 40% in that context
-- Ranks by success rate, then by gap.
+   - Ranks by success rate, then by gap

+6. **Selection:**
-- Adds **only one** candidate.
+   - Adds **only one** candidate (the top-ranked after funneling and scoring)

+**Why Funnels?** This system prioritizes overdue numbers that match the last result's properties (color, size, parity), creating a more contextually aligned selection.
+The fallback mechanism ensures we never lose all candidates if a funnel is too restrictive.

 Smart Overdue is intentionally late in the pipeline so it remains the *primary* way a deep-overdue idea enters the pool.